 A very important requirement for an FHA mortgage is to have a clean Credit Alert Verification Reporting System (CAIVRS) report.
 This is a federal government system that tracks people who have late payments, have defaulted or been foreclosed for money they owe the US government.

 This will include federal student loans, FHA mortgages and SBA loans.
 You also need to not owe any federal taxes to the US government.
-But as long as you have an installment plan set up for a delinquent loan or federal taxes, you should be able to still get an FHA loan.
+But as long as you have an installment plan set up for a delinquent loan or federal taxes, you should be able to still get an FHA loan with poor credit.

 If you defaulted on an FHA loan, you must wait at least three years after the lender was paid off before you can be considered for a bad credit FHA loan again.

 #5 Minimum Property Standards Apply

 The property you seek funding for can need some repair, but it needs to be inhabitable and meet basic FHA standards.
 You can use an FHA loan to buy a single family home, condominium, duplex, or townhouse.
-FHA loans also can be obtained for buying a manufactured home if all guidelines and requirements are met.
+FHA mortgages also can be obtained for buying a manufactured home if all guidelines and requirements are met.